 It’s like looking out the window to see how windy it is.
 The wind itself is invisible, but you can indirectly gauge its presence by watching the leaves blow around.

 One simple way to spot dark pool activity is by monitoring the internet.
 Financial journalists are constantly racing to report on big institutional trades.
 And they’re not easily deterred by something like a private computer network.

 If you don’t trust the journalists to get the scoop, then consider setting up Google Alerts for various mutual funds and other institutional investors.
 They are eventually required to disclose all of their trades, even if it’s a while after the fact.
-By making sure you’re the first to know about dark trades, you can get ahead of the public in making money off of them.
+By ensuring you’re the first to know about dark trades, you can get ahead of the public in making money off of them.